kodekloudhub/community-faq/docs/diagnose-crashed-apiserver.md

     ```

 1. Determine if the kubelet can even start the API server</br></br>
     If there is a syntax error in the YAML manifest, then kubelet will not be able to parse it and will eventually complain.
-Do the following and watch the output for up to 60 seconds
+Do the following and watch the output for up to 60 seconds.
+Note that if you have errors in your pod manifest, kubelet will report them exactly the same way using the [same kind of error messages](./yaml-faq.md#dealing-with-errors) that kubectl does!

     ```
     journalctl -fu kubelet | grep apiserver